Self-Hosting n8n Made Easy: The Complete Guide to Install, Upgrade, Backup, Restore and Monitoring

 - "traefik.http.middlewares.n8n-headers.headers.forceSTSHeader=true"

-- "traefik.http.middlewares.n8n-headers.headers.STSIncludeSubdomains=true"
+- "traefik.http.middlewares.n8n-headers.headers.stsIncludeSubdomains=true"

-- "traefik.http.middlewares.n8n-headers.headers.STSPreload=true"
+- "traefik.http.middlewares.n8n-headers.headers.stsPreload=true"

-# Rate limiting (tune as needed)
+# Rate limiting

 - "traefik.http.middlewares.n8n-rate.ratelimit.average=100"